 The lack of reliable, low-cost accessible public transportation in urban and rural areas makes it difficult for voters with disabilities to get to polling sites.
-Further, the impacts on voters with disabilities ability to register to vote online, to request an absentee ballot or accessible electronic absentee ballot online, to learn about candidates, and to receive and mark an accessible absentee ballot online.
+Further, the lack of dependable, and in some instances, lack of any internet connections impacts on voters with disabilities ability to register to vote online, to request an absentee ballot or accessible electronic absentee ballot online, to learn about candidates, and to receive and mark an accessible absentee ballot online.
 Also, the prohibited high cost to purchase smartphones, computers and tablets as well as the high cost to access the internet can impact voters with disabilities ability to access the internet to participate in the many aspects of the voting process.